GoogleChromeLabs/preload-webpack-plugin/README.md

 ]
 ```

-In case you need more fine-grained control of the `as` atribute, you could also provide a function here.
+In case you need more fine-grained control of the `as` attribute, you could also
-When using it, entry name will be provided as the parameter, and function itself should return a
+provide a function here.
+When using it, entry name will be provided as the
-string for `as` attribute:
+parameter, and function itself should return a string for `as` attribute:

 ```javascript
 plugins: [